 SAES requires that a member school be in compliance with SAES membership requirements and that SAES accredited schools be in compliance with the SAES standards, adhere to the Association's policies and procedures, and provide information requested by the Standards Committee and Board of Directors in order to maintain membership and accreditation.
-When a school fails to comply with these requirements, the Association may issue warnings, deny initial accreditation, deny re-accreditation, or revoke accreditation.
+When a school fails to comply with these requirements, the Association may issue warnings, change the level of accreditation, deny initial accreditation, deny re-accreditation, or revoke accreditation.